 Congratulations once again on your acceptance to SUNY Cortland!
 We encourage you to bookmark this page as a reference as you progress toward the academic semester.
 We hope the following links and information will help you finalize plans to join the SUNY Cortland community.

-An admissions deposit is required when you are accepted.
+An admission deposit is required when you are accepted.
 The deposit secures a place in the entering class and a residence hall room for a specific semester.

 If you are accepted for the fall semester, you must submit your deposit by May 1.
-If you are accepted after April 1, your deposit is due within 30 days of the date on your acceptance letter.
+If you are accepted after April 1 (or for the Spring semester), your deposit is due within 30 days of the date on your acceptance letter.
 Deposits are not refundable beyond the deposit due date.
 Billing and Payment Information

 We offer a variety of programs that allow you to experience our students, faculty, staff and campus facilities firsthand.
 Make plans now to attend one of our many visitation options being offered.